 In the lpc17xx.h header file, the names are not given using the #define directive only.
-They are given using #define (for the base address) then using structures to group similar (and adjecent) registers.
+They are given using #define (for the base address) then using structures to

 Structures and Pointers

 The CMSIS header file, lpc17xx.h, organizes the registers into logical groups based on their functions, using C structures.
 First, a structure is defined by listing its fields.
 Then, a pointer is defined for each needed instance of that structure, pointing to the starting address of the instance, as documented in the microcontroller manual.